Click Properties in the title section above.

 Still need help?

-If you need additional assistance, please go to the Lexmark support site, type your printer model and locate Get in Touch with Lexmark! for contact information.
+If you need additional assistance, please close this browser tab or go to the Lexmark support site, type your printer model and locate Get in Touch with Lexmark! for contact information.
 NOTE: When calling for support, you will need the following:

 - Printer model